 The second social media faux pas is being too quick to add new coworkers as friends online.
 Doing so could seem insincere or disingenuous.
 Slow down and be smart.
 It’s OK to use LinkedIn to connect on a professional level, but be careful about adding them to your Facebook friends list too quickly.
 Make sure these are relationships that will last.
 Here is a good rule of thumb from FastCompany.com: “The more personal information that’s revealed on the social media platform, the more time you should wait before engaging with your colleagues.”

-FastCompany.com says to treat your first 30 days as the “ask anything” period, and I agree.
+FastCompany.com says to treat your first 30 days as the “ask anything” period.
 Your natural reaction might be to just lay low for a while and let things come to you.
-Let me encourage you to engage with your new coworkers early and often.
+Instead, engage with your new coworkers early and often.
 If there is something you are unsure on, ask someone for help.
 It’s better to ask questions early on instead of waiting several months when you should probably already know the answers.
 Consider setting up one-on-one meetings with your coworkers to go over your new responsibilities.